 Learning doesn’t stop after graduation!
 As humans, we have a natural inclination to better ourselves.
 For some, that means hopping on a treadmill for an hour each day, while for others, it means cracking a book and diving into a topic that had previously only piqued their curiosity.
 And thanks to the widespread availability of the internet, curious humans can even take a whole college course on a topic that interests them—without paying a boatload for tuition and without leaving the comfort of their own homes.

 There are thousands of free college-level courses available online for anyone to take from just about anywhere.
-Although we couldn’t detail each and every course available, we did manage to find 20 awesome college classes you can take online for free!
-Every course on this list can be taken free of charge (though some classes give you the option of paying to earn a certificate), is taught through a respected institution, and is flexible enough for anyone with an interest to complete.
+Although we couldn’t detail every course available, we did manage to find 20 awesome college classes you can take online for free!
+Every course on this list can be taken free of charge (though some classes give you the option of paying to earn a certificate).
+Every course is taught through a respected institution, and is flexible enough for anyone with an interest to complete.

 University of Toronto